undix/ugai/README.md

 	"name": "komugai"
 }
 ```
-This file will be rename to .config.json every boot.
+This file will be rename to `.config.json` every boot.
+If you need to change later, change your Windows file manager view with CTRL+H to display all hidden files and directories.

 #### navigation.txt
 This is navigation system that displayed on web page.